ampproject/amphtml/docs/spec/amp-framework-hosting.md

 -   `cdnUrl` is the base URL to your AMP framework.
 Defaults to `https://cdn.ampproject.org`.
 -   `geoApiUrl` (optional) is your amp-geo fallback API URL.
 This API is described in section [amp-geo hotpatching](#amp-geo-hotpatching).
 Defaults to `null`.

-Important: `build-system/global-configs/custom-config.json` is not part of checked-in source and will be deleted if you run `amp clean`.
+Important: `build-system/global-configs/custom-config.json` is not part of checked-in source.
 If it exists, it _always_ applies at build time, overlaying the active config.
 Don't forget about it!
-You can verify the overlay applies by looking for log line `Overlaid config with custom-config.json` during the build process.
+The build system emits warnings like `Notice: prod config overlaid with custom-config.json` to remind you that your build will differ from the default.

 #### Define a custom release flavor